nickcuenca/credential-vault-cli/README.md

 - **Master Password Encryption** – Your vault is protected using AES-256
 - **Add Credentials** – Store site, username, and password securely
 - **Retrieve Credentials** – Get your saved credentials using the `get` command
+- **Edit Credentials** – Update username or password for an existing entry
 - **Password Strength Checker** – Provides feedback on whether a password is 🔴 Weak, 🟡 Medium, or 🟢 Strong
 - **Generate Secure Passwords** – Quickly create strong, random passwords
 - **Copy to Clipboard** – Instantly copy any password for quick access
 - **Export Vault** – Save all credentials into a plaintext file if needed
-- **Vault Lock Timeout** – Auto-locks vault after 5 minutes of inactivity
 - **Unit Tested** – Includes tests for encryption logic and password strength
+- **Lock Timeout** – Auto-locks the vault after 5 minutes of inactivity
 - **Command Line Interface** – Built with `Click` for clean prompts and options

 ---